 Get the Hanko API URL

-Retrieve the API URL from the Hanko console.
+Retrieve your project’s API URL from the Hanko console.
+This URL is used to validate session tokens.

-2. Verify the session token using the Hanko Validate API endpoint.
+2. Validate the token using Hanko’s session validation API

 // SessionValidator defines the interface for session validation